secretGeek/documentation/en/fundamentals/functional-reactive-programming.md

 A signal can be subscribed to in order to perform side-effects.
 A good example would be the signal emitted by a button when it's pressed; we can subscribe to that signal in order to perform side effects.
 A signal can also be bound to a property.
 For example, a signal that sends the location of a gesture recognizer can be mapped to a color and bound to the background color of a view.
 Then, when the user changes their tap position, the view changes color.

-Both of these examples, of subscription and binding, demonstrate that we can create a set up at the beginning of an application runtime and tell the code what to do without telling it how to do it.
+Both of these examples, of subscription and binding, demonstrate that we can create a set up at the beginning of an application runtime and tell the code *what to do* without telling it *how to do it*.
 This is the value of functional reactive programming.

 Another core concept in functional reactive programming is that of *derived* state.
 State is OK in ReactiveUI, as long as it's *bound* to a signal.
 This derived state means that you never explicitly set the value of a bound property, but rather rely on signal transformations to derive that state for you.